 As sports make their return to Erie County, PA, safety remains our top priority.
 The Erie Sports Commission is here to ensure that everyone involved in your events feels comfortable competing, and that proper precautions are taken as we return to play.

-Erie County entered Pennsylvania’s “Green Phase” of reopening on June 26.
+Erie County is in Pennsylvania’s “Green Phase” of reopening.

 Here's what that means for sports:

-- All recreational and amateur sports are permitted to conduct in-person activities.
-Each individual game or practice at a complex must not exceed 250 people, and the facility as a whole may not exceed 50% of total occupancy.
+- All school, recreational and amateur sports are permitted to conduct in-person activities.
+Each individual game or practice at a complex must adhere to the gathering occupancy limits (250 outdoors, 25 indoors) and the facility as a whole may not exceed 50% of total occupancy. (updated July 15, 2020)

 - Professional sports with more than 250 people on site must submit a safety plan to the PA Department of Health for approval